thaole-tum/alzheimer-etl-and-prediction-platform/README.md

 - Add logging and validation checks
 - Expose the prediction workflow through a small API or CLI
 - Add a short architecture diagram to the README

-## Notes

-The repository is now better positioned as a portfolio showcase for ETL, Docker, and machine-learning basics.
-If you want, I can also help you take the next step and add a small API layer or a cleaner model training notebook summary.